“It is estimated that menopausal symptoms

 • Increased premenstrual syndrome (PMS) symptoms

-• Menopausal symptoms, such as hot flushes, that interfere with your daily life”.22
+• Menopausal symptoms, such as hot flushes, that interfere with your daily life”.18

 In Menopause: Diagnosis & Treatment – Treatment the Mayo Clinic explain:

-“Before deciding on any form of treatment, talk with your doctor about your options and the risks and benefits involved with each.
-Review your options yearly, as your needs and treatment options may change”.23
+“Before deciding on any form of treatment, talk with your healthcare professional about your choices and the risks and benefits of each.
+Review your choices yearly.
+Your needs and the treatment choices may change”.19

 Health Topics A-Z

-Where may I find Health Topics related to Menopause Symptoms?
+Where may I find Health Topics A-Z related to Menopause Symptoms?

 In Health Topics A-Z you may find: